 Trick-or-treating may be overwhelming to any kid, so consider ways to plan ahead to make it the best experience possible.
 If going door-to-door is out of the question, there are many trunk-or-treats throughout the area.
-This one at Concordia Lutheran Church on October 21 is inclusive, accessible and sensory-sensitive!

 If you do want to visit houses, consider mapping out a route and walking it with your child ahead of time.
-This way, you an also see which houses have extra scary decorations that you may want to avoid!
+This way, you can also see which houses have extra scary decorations that you may want to avoid!
 Also, consider going out while it is still light and before it gets crowded.

 If your child uses sign language or a communication device to communicate, you could also use this as a fun time to learn how to say “trick or treat” or even a joke!
 Program a few things into the device ahead of time or learn a few new signs together – and then teach them to your neighbors while you’re out and about as well.